SSWConsulting/SSW.Rules.Content/rules/when-to-use-entity-framework/rule.md

 :::

 1. More readable and less code
-2. Strongly typed fields - SQL tables/entities has intellisense
+2. Strongly typed fields - SQL tables/entities have intellisense
 3. Making queries that are independant from specific Database engine
 4. It's easy to chain more operation like `OrderBy`, `GroupBy`, `FirstOrDefault`, `Count`, `Any` and many more